Should You DIY Your Window Installation?

 Window installers typically install exterior cladding while they put in the replacement window.
 This provides a better seal against the elements.
-Specialised tools are required to form cladding, and it is a unique skillset that very few DIY enthusiasts have.
+Specialized tools are required to form cladding, and it is a unique skill set that very few DIY enthusiasts have.
 If you lack this equipment and expertise, you might be able to get a replacement window in.
 However, you’ll suffer from the microscopic air leaks that impact your quality of life and energy bills.

 The Time Commitment